matuteiglesias/journal/content/Health/2025-05-12_Developed_Social_Media_Content_for_Nursing_Day.md

 **🕒 16:50–17:30**
 **🏷️ Labels**: Nursing Day, Social Media, Illustration, Italian Communication, Ai Embeddings
 **📂 Project**: Health
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to create engaging content for social media and explore communication strategies in Italian.
+The session aimed to create engaging content for social media and explore [[communication]] strategies in Italian.

 ### Key Activities:
 - Developed a respectful and engaging Instagram post template for Nursing Day, emphasizing the importance of nursing in healthcare.